 - Content creation/editing (e.g., new posts/pages)

-- Transactions that are new (if you run an ecommerce website or online store)
+- New transactions (if you run an ecommerce website or online store)

 - Updating the version of your plugins, themes, or WordPress core